joshuacox/mkFreeIPA/README.md

 watch the logs and wait for FreeIPA to finish installing, `make entropy` can speed this process up tremendously by supplying some extra entropy

 when this finishes (not before) you can then
-`make grab` will grab those directories for you once FreeIPA has finished installing grab will make a `datadir` in the current directory and copy `/data` out of the temporary container to be used in a persistent setup
+`make grab` which will grab those directories for you once FreeIPA has finished installing grab will make a `datadir` in the current directory and copy `/data` out of the temporary container to be used in a persistent setup